-You can put up flyers or brochures in your area, make crafts to sell thru our website to help raise funds for the dogs' care, donate blankets, toweling and cleaning supplies for the the kennel, help feed and let the dogs out for turnouts at the kennel.
-Just call the kennel - or e-mail us - and let us know you'd like to help!
+You can put up flyers or brochures in your area, make crafts to sell thru our website to help raise funds for the dogs' care, donate goods for our bi-weekly Summer yard sales at the kennel, help feed and let the dogs out for turn-outs at the kennel.
+Just call the kennel or e-mail us - and let us know you'd like to help!